PeterNaydenov/dt-toolbox/README.md

 ## Installation

-Install by writing in your terminal:
+Install for node.js projects by writing in your terminal:
 ```
 npm install dt-toolbox --save
 ```